debsouryadatta/souryax-universe/README.md

  <!-- Community Page -->
  52. Before developing the community page, we first need to create Organizations with the help of Clerk, but after creating the organization we need to have web hooks listening to the clerk events so that we can update our database accordingly
  53. Lets gets started with creating those web hook listeners
- 54. Copying the code of webhook -> route.ts then creating the community.actions.ts(also copying its code)
+ 54. Copying the code of webhook/clerk -> route.ts then creating the community.actions.ts(also copying its code)
  55. Creating our community schema/model
  56. Deploying API routes for the webhooks to work, creating webhook endpoints in clerk -> getting the NEXT_CLERK_WEBHOOK_SECRET, reploying adding the NEXT_CLERK_WEBHOOK_SECRET on Vercel
  57. Any event will trigger the functions in the webhook/route.ts which will add the stuffs on our database(i.e. by community.actions)